What Is Realized Volatility?

 What Is Implied Volatility?

-Implied volatility (IV) is a forward-looking measure.
-It reflects the market’s expectation of future volatility, derived from option prices.
+Implied volatility (IV) is a future-looking measure.
+It reflects the market’s expectation of future volatility.

 Higher option premiums = higher implied volatility.